smucclaw/dmnmd/README.md

 > Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious." -- Fred Brooks, The Mythical Man Month (1975)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Pe34U9QuhXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+# Inspiration

+Watch this real quick: https://youtu.be/Pe34U9QuhXA ...
 Wouldn't it be nice to be able to do this in your text editor?

+## DMNMD brings embeds DMN in plain text source code or Markdown

 The semantics are DMN.